cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/nuget-examples-start-here.md

 FullClassName: BusinessLogic.Commands.HelloFromCadWiki
 MethodName: Run

-You need to implement this method, or change the hard coded strings to point to a different method you want to call.
+At this point, I need to implement this method below.
+I usually copy and paste, then change the hard coded strings to point to a different method I want to call.

 ```
 Vbnet